Jim Shockey

+Early life

 Shockey was born in Saskatoon, Saskatchewan.
-Shockey was formerly an All-American swimmer in university and later played on the National waterpolo team for six years.
+He spent his early years living in a trailer park, but then left his parents’ home at 17 to attend Simon Fraser University.
+While at Simon Fraser and Carleton University, Shockey was an All-American swimmer in university and later played on the National waterpolo team for six years.
 Shockey participated in both the 1978 and 1982 world championships but did not attend the 1980 Olympics because of the international boycott against Russia.
 Shockey is considered to be one of the world's foremost experts on the Ethnocentric Folk Art forms from Western Canada and is an avid collector of Tribal art and artifacts from around the world.
 His collections have appeared several times in publications such as Country Living and Century Home.
-Shockey got married in the early 1980s to Louise, who was an actress, and the couple have two children.
-Branlin and Eva Shockey have both joined Shockey in his hunting and entertainment business.